-In accordance with the Fund's Constitution, the Fund distributes its distributable taxable income adjusted for amounts determined by the Responsible Entity, to unitholders by cash or reinvestment.
-The distributions are usually payable on an annual basis.
+In accordance with the Fund's Constitution, the Fund usually pays a distribution on an annual basis.
 The distributions to unitholders are recognised in the Statement of changes in equity.

 (j) Foreign currency translation

 (i) Functional and presentation currency

 Items included in the Fund's financial statements are measured using the currency of the primary economic environment in which it operates (the "functional currency").
 This is the Australian dollar, which reflects the currency of the economy in which the Fund competes for funds and is regulated.
 The Australian dollar is also the Fund's presentation currency.